jara001/f1tenth-rules/rules_v3.md

 The surface cannot be altered by methods that could damage the cars, e.g., spilling water on the track.

+#### Track splits

+The track may contain track splits, i.e., parts of the ...

 ## Competition organization

 The competition is composed of: